List of governors of Meghalaya: Powers and functions

+Apart from enjoying various constitutional powers, the governor of Meghalaya also the Chief Rector of the North Eastern Hill University, the sole central university in the state.

-List of governors
+List

 This is a list of the governors of Meghalaya state in northeastern India.
 Meghalaya became an autonomous state within Assam on 1 April 1970 and a separate state on 21 January 1972.